al-jbri/google-material-you/README.md

-# protofolio
+# Google Material-Design clone

+---

-A modern personal portfolio website featuring Google's Material You design language.
-Built with pure HTML &amp; CSS.
+A responsive redesign of the Google homepage using Material You (Material Design 3) aesthetics.
+Built with pure HTML & CSS.